How to make a diet adapted to your goals

 You already know the calories, the amount of macronutrients and the foods to use.

-Your next question should be something like…so and when should I eat my meals?
+Your next question should be something like…so, when should I eat my meals?

 Do you need to eat every two hours?

-There are two really important moments to feed you, they are pre- and post-workout.
+There are two really important times to eat, pre- and post-workout.

-Apart from these two moments, the ideal would be to share the meals in the way that is most convenient for you, whether they are 3, 4, 5 or 6 meals a day.
+Apart from these two moments, the ideal would be to divide your meals in the way that is most convenient for you, be it 3, 4, 5 or 6 meals a day.

 The important thing will always be to reach the number of calories you need, as well as the amount of macronutrients you calculated to reach those same calories.